OCFL/extensions/docs/NNNN-schema-registry.md

 Obsoleted by: n/a

 ## Overview
 An OCFL object will typically contain metadata serialised in JSON or XML files.
-These will normally conform to one or more specified schemata and reference the external JSONSchema/XSD/DTD.
+These must currently conform to one or more schemata referenced as external JSONSchema/XSD/DTD files.

-In order for an OCFL root to represent a self-consistent repository, the specific versions of each schema referenced by content must be available.
-Maintaining a local copy of the schema is therefore prudent, especially where longer-term preservation is a goal and external online references cannot be relied upon.
+In order for an OCFL root to represent a self-consistent repository, the specific versions of each schema referenced must be available in order to validate the content of OCFL objects.
+It is currently assumed that such schemata are maintained independently in external files and remain accessible via URLs.
+However, maintaining a local copy of schemata within the OCFL root is essential where long-term preservation is a goal.
+External online references must not be relied upon in the long-term, due to the possibility of evolution of technical ecosystems and of organizational change.

-This extension stores a copy of each schema referenced by the content of OCFL objects, thus avoiding the need to store a copy of the schema redundantly in each OCFL object.
+This extension stores a single copy of each schema referenced by the content of OCFL objects within the root: it avoids the need to store a copy of schemata redundantly in each OCFL object.
 It also provides a convenient reference point for archive management software and future users inspecting the contents of the OCFL object.

-We describe a standardised layout for a schema repository, where the extension stores a copy of all schemata referenced throughout the OCFL root in an OCFL object-like structure:
+We describe a standardised layout for a schema directory (hereinafter schema registry), where this extension stores all schemata referenced throughout the OCFL root.
+This schema registry must be implemented by creating and maintaining the following items:

+* A config.json file containing configuration parameters for the registry.
-* The 'schemata' directory contains a reference copy of each schema in use.
+* The 'schemata' directory containing a reference copy of each schema in use.
-* The 'schema_inventory.json' file similar to an OCFL Object's inventory.json - it provides an index and checksums of the stored schemata.
-This file is also externally checksummed with a sidecar file, in the same manner as OCFL inventory files.
+* The 'schema_inventory.json' file providing an index of and checksums for the stored schemata.
+* A sidecar file 'schema_inventory.json.sha512' (or other configured digest) containing the checksum of schema_inventory.json, in the same manner as OCFL inventory files.

-Example file content and structures are shown in the example section.
+Example file content and structures are shown in the Examples section below.

 ## Parameters

-Configuration is done by setting appropriate values in config.json at the top level of the extension's directory.
+Configuration is done by setting values in config.json at the top level of the extension's directory.
 The keys expected are:

 * Name: extensionName
   * Description: String identifying the extension.
+  * Type: String
+  * Constraints: Must be "NNNN-schema-registry".
+  * Default: "NNNN-schema-registry"

+* Name: extensionVersion
+  * Description: String identifying extension version.
-  * Type: string
+  * Type: String
-  * Constraints: Must be "NNNN-schema-registry"
+  * Constraints: Must be a valid published version of this specification.
-  * Default: NNNN-schema-registry
+  * Default: "0.1"

-* Name: schemaDigestAlgorithm
+* Name: identifierDigestAlgorithm
-  * Description: Algorithm used for calculating safe filenames from schema identifiers. "md5" is the default.
+  * Description: Algorithm used for calculating safe filenames from schema identifiers.
-  * Type: string
+  * Type: String
-  * Constraints: Must be a valid digest algorithm returning strings which are safe file names for the target file system.
+  * Constraints: Must be a valid digest algorithm returning strings which are safe file names on the target file system.
-  * Default: md5
+  * Default: "md5"

-Additionally a schema_registry.json file should be present.
-This contains the keys -

 * Name: digestAlgorithm
-  * Description: Digest algorithm used for calculating fixity of the manifest and stored schema files.
+  * Description: Digest algorithm used for calculating fixity of the schema inventory and stored schema files.
-  * Type: string
+  * Type: String
-  * Constraints: Must be a valid digest algorithm
+  * Constraints: Must be a valid digest algorithm.
-  * Default: sha512
+  * Default: The same value use elsewhere in the OCFL for integrity checking.

+An example config.json in included in the Examples section below.

+## schema_inventory.json

+A manifest of the registered schemata must be maintained in schema_inventory.json.
+Implementations of this extension must treat integrity verification of the stored schemata with the same priority as all primary OCFL objects.

 * Name: manifest
-  * Description: An OCFL-like manifest of the stored schema files.
+  * Description: Object containing manifest entries.
+Indexed by the stored filename - ie the digest of the schema's identifier.
-  * Type: object
+  * Type: Object
-  * Constraints: Must contain an entry for each schema in the 'schemata' folder.
+  * Constraints: Must contain one entry per registered schema; must contain 2 sub-keys documented below.
-  * Default: n/a
+  * Default: Not applicable

+### manifest entry properties for schema_inventory.json

-* Name: schemaMap
+* Name: digest
-  * Description: Provides a mapping of the original schema identifiers to the digest used to identify the schema.
+  * Description: The digest of the stored schema file, used for integrity verification.
+  * Type: String
+  * Constraints: Must be the digest of the stored file, as calculated using the configured digestAlgorithm.
+  * Default: Not applicable

+* Name: identifier
+  * Description: Original identifier string for the schema.
-  * Type: object
+  * Type: String
-  * Constraints: Must contain an entry for each schema in the 'schemata' folder.
+  * Constraints: Must be the string that was hashed with identifierDigestAlgorithm to produce the stored file name.
-  * Default: n/a
+  * Default: Not applicable

-Example files are shown below.

-### Implementation
+## Implementation

-In an OCFL root where this extension is configured, tools reading the OCFL objects are not required to be aware of it.
-However, accessing local copies of schemata is also likely to decrease latency and may provide a small performance benefit.
-Thus OCFL reading applications relying on schemata access (eg for validation) may wish to consider reading these from the schema registry.
+In an OCFL root where this extension is configured, tools reading the OCFL objects may be aware of local copies of schemata.
+Accessing local schemata may reduce latency and provide a performance benefit.
+Thus, OCFL reading applications relying on schemata (eg for validation) may wish to read these from the schema registry.

-It is important that a system implementing this extension ensures all OCFL objects written are checked for schema references.
-Where not already registered, the schema is retrieved and registered as described below.
+A process must be implemented which ensures all OCFL objects/versions written are checked for schema references.
+Where not already registered, the schema must be retrieved and registered as described below.
+Since schemata are typically identified by the URL of the specific version referenced, the digest of the schema's identifier (as configured by identifierDigestAlgorithm) must be used as a filename.
+MD5 may be sufficient although other algorithms may be configured.

+The values of digestAlgorithm and identifierDigestAlgorithm should not be changed once the registry is initialised.
+If changing the digest is unavoidable, all existing entries in the registry must be updated to the new algorithm(s).

 Two possible implementation cases are considered:

-* Where an OCFL is being generated as a snapshot for export or backup purposes, it is reasonable to build or check the completeness of the schema registry as each OCFL object is created.
-Thus the exported root will contain all necessary schemata.
+### Where an OCFL root is being generated as a snapshot for export or archival purposes.

+In this case, it is reasonable to build or check the completeness of the schema registry as each OCFL object is processed for backup.
+Then the exported root will contain all necessary schemata.

-* Where an OCFL provides the persistence layer for a live repository, it is recommended that a background process discovers (or is informed) of new OCFL object/versions.
+### Where an OCFL root provides the persistence layer for a live repository

+In this case, a background process may discover or be informed of any new OCFL objects/versions.
 This process can asynchronously process the object contents, retrieve the required schemata and perform necessary registrations with the schema registry.

-Since schemata are typically identified by the URL of the specific version referenced, a hashed representation of the identifier is used to create a safe filename for storage.
-MD5 is likely to be sufficient although other algorithms may be configured.
-The extension's inventory stores a map of the hashed identifiers, thus allowing easy access to the appropriate schema from unmodified OCFL objects.
+The values of digestAlgorithm and identifierDigestAlgorithm should not be changed once the registry is initialised.
+If changing the digest is unavoidable, all existing entries in the registry must be updated to the new algorithm(s).

 ### Registering a schema with the extension

-* New OCFL objects/versions are inspected for JSON, XML files.
-* Within these files, references to external schema ($schema / XML-DTD etc) are extracted
+* New OCFL objects/versions must be inspected for JSON, XML files and references to external schema ($schema / XML-DTD etc) are extracted.
+This may occur periodically or be triggered by creation of a new or updated OCFL object.
+* For each referenced schema:
-* The local filename is derived by hashing the schema's identifier using the schemaDigestAlgorithm.
+  * The local filename is derived by hashing the schema's identifier using the configured schemaDigestAlgorithm.
-* schemata_inventory.json is checked for this key.
-If not already present in the schema repository:
+  * The manifest object in schemata_inventory.json must be checked for this key.
+    * If this identifier is not already present in the schema repository:
-  * A copy of the remote schema is retrieved, and stored in the schemata/ directory with this name.
+      * A copy of the remote schema must be retrieved, and stored in the schemata/ directory with the derived local filename.
+      * The local copy's digest must be calculated with the configured digestAlgorithm.
-  * The schemata_inventory.json is updated:
+      * The schemata_inventory.json must updated:
-    * a ‘manifest’ object entry is created for fixity.
-    * an entry in the ‘schemaMap’ object is created to provide a mapping of the hashed identifiers to their original value.
+        * a new key must be created in the manifest object, with the properties 'digest' and 'identifier'.
-  * The schema_inventory.json’s sidecar file must also be updated.
+      * The schema_inventory.json’s sidecar file must also be updated with the appropriate checksum.
-* If the schema's checksum is already registered, the identifiers must be compared to exclude the possibilty of hash-collision (malicious or otherwise).
+    * If the schema's checksum is already registered, the identifiers must be compared to exclude the possibility of hash-collision (malicious or otherwise).
+      * If the identifiers match, the schema is already registered and no further action needs to be taken.
+      * If the identifiers differ, an exception must be raised.

 ## Example